Terms and conditions for Gift Aid on donated goods

-See the terms and conditions for claiming Gift Aid on the sale of goods that you have donated to the British Red Cross
+Understand the terms and conditions for claiming Gift Aid on the sale of goods you donate to the British Red Cross.

 When you have made a Gift Aid declaration at a British Red Cross shop, we’ll give you a unique reference number to identify your donated goods.